Christopher-Moore1/UW-Lightcurves/K2Campaign0SuperStampLCs/README.txt

-Potential variables will be marked with #
+Potential/Confirmed variables will be marked with #
 To learn how to make more analyses, use the template notebook.